onenorth/express-subitem/README.md

  - Integer
  - Droplink

 Additional field types can be added by modifying the source code.

-> Note: This module supports Sitecore 7.0, 7.1, 7.2, 7.5.
-It has not been tested with Sitecore 8.0
+The fields support Sitecore 8.1 language field fallback.

 Please see the related [blog post](http://www.onenorth.com/blog/post/sitecore-express-subitem-module) for further information.